Management planning newsletter

-A management plan is a forward-looking document that provides a vision for a national park or national historic site at its future best and the strategies for getting there.
-The new management plan for Bethune Memorial House National Historic Site will guide decisions and actions in protecting, presenting and operating the site.
+A management plan is a forward-looking document that provides a vision for a national historic site or national park at its future best and the strategies for getting there.
+The new management plan for Bellevue House National Historic Site will guide decisions and actions in protecting, presenting and operating the site.

-On behalf of the people of Canada, we protect and present nationally significant examples of Canada’s natural and cultural heritage, and foster public understanding, appreciation and enjoyment in ways that ensure the ecological and commemorative integrity of these places for present and future generations.
+On behalf of the people of Canada, we protect and present nationally significant examples of natural and cultural heritage in Canada, and foster public understanding, appreciation and enjoyment in ways that ensure the ecological and commemorative integrity of these places for present and future generations.

 The Key Strategies